mandt-lab/shallow-ntc/README.md

 # Software

 - The code was developed in a python 3.10 environment on Linux.
+The required packages are listed in `requirements.txt`.
   The main dependices are tensorflow 2.10 and [tensorflow-compression 2.10](https://github.com/tensorflow/compression/releases/tag/v2.10.0), which can be installed by